Our Services

 Helpful Resources

-Feeling off after ashwagandha is real and often due to its effects on cortisol, thyroid activity, the gut, sedation when combined with other drugs or alcohol, and shifts in blood pressure or blood sugar; this can lead to nausea, diarrhea, heartburn, drowsiness, headache, dizziness, or weakness, and rarely liver injury or allergic reactions that need urgent care.
+Why does ashwagandha make you feel sick?
+Side effects stem from its impact on cortisol, thyroid activity, the gut, sedation (especially with alcohol or other medications), and shifts in blood pressure or blood sugar.
+Common symptoms include nausea, diarrhea, heartburn, drowsiness, headache, dizziness, and weakness.
+Rarely, ashwagandha can cause liver injury or allergic reactions requiring urgent care.

-There are several factors to consider.
-If you feel unwell, stop the supplement, track symptoms, and contact a clinician promptly for severe or persistent issues, especially if you have thyroid disease, are pregnant or breastfeeding, take sedatives or blood pressure or diabetes medicines, or have liver disease; see below for complete guidance on red flags, safer use, and the right next steps.
+If you feel unwell, stop the supplement, track your symptoms, and contact a clinician promptly for severe or persistent issues—especially if you have thyroid disease, are pregnant or breastfeeding, take sedatives or blood pressure or diabetes medications, or have liver disease.

 But "natural" doesn't always mean "side‑effect free."
 If you've started taking it and don't feel quite right, you're not imagining things.
 Ashwagandha side effects are real, and understanding why they happen can help you decide what to do next.